 - Proof of working experience of at least one year (preferably in the relevant working areas of energy) after completion of studies

 - Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) – if available

 - Proof of knowledge of the English language at level B2 (or higher) of the Common European Framework of Reference for Languages (CEFR) – not required for high school graduation with English language

 The number of students is limited to 30 per year.
 An admission committee decides about the selection based on a ranking taking into account overall qualification, work experience, language skills, results of former studies and the study profile.
-You may attach the result of a graduate admission test (GRE, GMAT).

 If you have any questions regarding the application procedure, please contact Mrs. Sandra Lubahn: email@example.com